 - 1. There are no "new" fiduciary duties for directors when a corporation is insolvent.
-The fiduciary duties for directors are the same as they have been since incorporation: the duty of loyalty, the duty of care and the duty of good faith.
+The fiduciary duties for directors are the same as they have been since incorporation: the duty of loyalty, the duty of care, and the duty of good faith.
 The business judgment rule is available to protect directors who follow the rules, regardless of whether the corporation has sufficient liquidity and regardless of whether stockholders or creditors hold the marginal economic interest. - 2.
 Fiduciary duties do not "shift" to creditors.
 In fact, there are no fiduciary duties of directors directly to creditors at all under (Delaware) corporate law.
-[3] Of course, boards on the eve of restructuring are still likely to receive correspondence from creditor groups alleging a direct duty to creditors, but case law is clear that no such duty exists.
+Of course, boards on the eve of restructuring are still likely to receive correspondence from creditor groups alleging a direct duty to creditors, but case law is clear that no such duty exists.
 Directors owe their fiduciary duties to the corporation.
-[4] Creditors are creatures of contract and, generally, adverse parties.
-The corporation can and should take appropriate action to defend itself against creditors, minimizing creditor liens and claims in good faith where doing so helps franchise value or is otherwise consistent with the corporation's business objectives.
+Creditors are creatures of contract and, generally, adverse parties.
+The corporation can and should take appropriate action to defend itself against creditors, footnote continued from previous column ...